SNSFT/Substrate-Neutral-Structural-Foundation-Theory-SNSFT/HTML-SNSFL_UniversalTorsion_v2.md

 **Trigger criteria** — firing: (1) terminology with known popular misreadings ✓ ("AI proved my physics," "this is a Theory of Everything," "the universe runs on one number"); (3) culture-war adjacency ✓ (independent-researcher / institutional-science framing).
 Not firing: (2) self-referential propagation risk; (4) weaponizable findings.

-**What the results do mean** — the torsion limit TL, fixed before any of the five domains were examined, recurs at those domains by the routes shown, at the strengths reported (one sub-1% numerical hit; several clean phase assignments; one operator demonstration), all machine-checked for internal consistency.
+**What the results do mean** — the torsion limit TL, fixed before any of the five domains were examined, recurs at those domains by the routes shown, at the strengths reported (one sub-1% numerical hit; several clean phase assignments; one operator demonstration), all machine-checked for internal consistency and empirically grounded to 12 digit alpha precision.

 **What they do NOT mean:**
-- ❌ "Lean verification proves the physics is true" — Lean checks internal consistency (the theorems follow from the definitions, 0 sorry); it does not adjudicate whether the framework's mapping to reality is correct
-- ❌ "These are all equally strong confirmations" — they are explicitly three different kinds of result; only the neural case is a sub-1% numerical match
-- ❌ "An AI or institution endorses the framework" — processing and summarization reflect pipeline operation, not endorsement
+- ❌ "An AI or institution endorses the framework" — processing and summarization of "formally verified" reflect accurate reporting not individual or collective endorsement.
+Ai and compilers dont care who present the math only that it adds up.
-- ❌ "This is a finished Theory of Everything" — it is a set of reductions sharing one boundary, with open work flagged in §Falsifiability

 **What the results do and do not establish** — establish: the listed quantities, computed from the listed peer-reviewed sources with the stated free-parameter counts, take the stated phase values relative to TL.
-Do NOT establish: that every conceivable system reduces this way, or that the phase-assignment cases carry the same evidential weight as the precision hit.
+Do NOT establish: jailbreaking or manipulation of any AI systems.

 **Distinction from rogue propagation** — claims here are attributed, machine-checked, and reported at calibrated strength, not hallucinated, manufactured, or uniformly inflated.